 Mean score of companies in the Business Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-As of the latest available data, McAfee has not publicly reported any specific carbon emissions figures, including Scope 1, 2, or 3 emissions, nor have they outlined any formal reduction targets or climate pledges.
-This absence of data suggests that McAfee may still be in the early stages of developing a comprehensive climate strategy.
-While there are no specific emissions numbers to report, it is important to note that McAfee is part of an industry increasingly focused on sustainability and climate commitments.
+As of the latest available data, McAfee has not publicly reported any specific carbon emissions figures in kg CO2e.
+Consequently, there are no details regarding their Scope 1, 2, or 3 emissions.
+Additionally, McAfee has not outlined any formal reduction targets or initiatives related to carbon emissions, nor have they made any climate pledges.
+In the absence of specific emissions data or reduction commitments, it is important to note that McAfee operates within an industry increasingly focused on sustainability and climate action.
 Many technology companies are setting ambitious targets to reduce their carbon footprints and transition to renewable energy sources.
-In the absence of specific commitments or data, McAfee's approach to climate action remains unclear.
-However, the company may benefit from aligning with industry standards and frameworks, such as the Science Based Targets initiative (SBTi) or the Carbon Disclosure Project (CDP), to enhance transparency and accountability in their environmental impact.
-Overall, McAfee's current climate commitments and emissions data are not available, indicating a potential area for growth in their sustainability efforts.
+However, without concrete data or commitments from McAfee, it remains unclear how they align with these industry standards.
+Overall, McAfee's current climate commitments and emissions data are not available, indicating a potential area for improvement in transparency and accountability regarding their environmental impact.

 Companies disclose and commit to reducing emissions to show they are serious about reducing emissions impact over time.
 They can also help a company track its progress over time.